return42/sphkerneldoc/doc/books/debugobjects/fixupfunctions.rst

 -  ODEBUG_STATE_ACTIVE

-The function returns 1 when the fixup was successful, otherwise 0.
+The function returns true when the fixup was successful, otherwise false.
 The return value is used to update the statistics.

 Note, that the function needs to call the debug_object_init() function again, after the damage has been repaired in order to keep the state